dionyichia/home-finder/README.md

 - Areas like Central Water Catchment and Western Water Catchment are mapped to the closest NPCs in Woodlands and Nanyang, respectively.

+#### Resale Prices

+Singapore's 55 planning areas can be categorized based on the presence of Housing and Development Board (HDB) flats.
+HDB flats are prevalent in residential towns, while certain areas, primarily industrial zones, nature reserves, or offshore islands, do not have HDB developments.

+Planning Areas with HDB Flats:

+- Ang Mo Kio: A mature residential town with a significant number of HDB flats.
+- Bedok: One of Singapore's largest residential areas, predominantly HDB flats.
+- Bishan: Known for its central location and numerous HDB estates.
+- Bukit Batok: Features a mix of HDB flats and private housing.
+- Bukit Merah: An established area with extensive HDB developments.
+- Bukit Panjang: A residential town with a substantial number of HDB flats.
+- Bukit Timah: Primarily private housing, but includes some HDB flats.
+- Choa Chu Kang: A residential area with numerous HDB estates.
+- Clementi: Known for its HDB flats and proximity to educational institutions.
+- Geylang: Contains a mix of private and public housing, including HDB flats.
+- Hougang: A large residential town with extensive HDB developments.
+- Jurong East: Features HDB flats alongside commercial developments.
+- Jurong West: One of the largest residential towns with numerous HDB estates.
+- Kallang: Includes HDB flats, especially in areas like Kallang/Whampoa.
+- Marine Parade: Features HDB flats with sea views.
+- Pasir Ris: A residential town with a significant number of HDB flats.
+- Punggol: A newer residential area with many HDB developments.
+- Queenstown: Singapore's first satellite town with numerous HDB flats.
+- Sembawang: Contains several HDB estates.
+- Sengkang: A residential town with extensive HDB developments.
+- Serangoon: Features a mix of private and public housing, including HDB flats.
+- Tampines: One of Singapore's largest residential towns with numerous HDB estates.
+- Toa Payoh: A mature town with a significant number of HDB flats.
+- Woodlands: A major residential area with extensive HDB developments.
+- Yishun: Known for its numerous HDB estates.

+Planning Areas without HDB Flats:

+- Central Water Catchment: Comprises nature reserves and reservoirs; no residential developments.
+- Lim Chu Kang: Primarily an agricultural area with minimal residential housing.
+- Mandai: Known for wildlife reserves; lacks HDB developments.
+- Marina East: Focused on recreational spaces; no HDB flats.
+- Marina South: Designated for commercial and recreational use; no HDB developments.
+- Museum: Contains cultural institutions; lacks residential housing.
+- Newton: Primarily private housing and commercial areas; no HDB flats.
+- North-Eastern Islands: Comprises offshore islands with no residential developments.
+- Orchard: A commercial district without HDB flats.
+- Outram: Contains commercial and healthcare facilities; minimal HDB housing.
+- Paya Lebar: Focused on commercial developments; lacks HDB flats.
+- Pioneer: An industrial area without residential housing.
+- Rochor: Contains commercial and educational institutions; minimal HDB housing.
+- Seletar: Known for aerospace industries; lacks HDB developments.
+- Simpang: Largely undeveloped with no residential housing.
+- Southern Islands: Comprises offshore islands with no HDB flats.
+- Straits View: Designated for commercial use; no residential developments.
+- Sungei Kadut: An industrial area without HDB housing.
+- Tengah: Currently under development; future HDB town.
+- Tuas: An industrial zone with no residential housing.
+- Western Islands: Comprises offshore islands with no residential developments.
+- Western Water Catchment: Contains water catchment areas; no residential housing.